Dropbox Review 2026: Is the OG Cloud Storage Company Still Good?

 After testing, we think Dropbox is best suited for individuals or businesses that need a large amount of storage and an easy-to-use platform.
 Plans start at 2 terabytes (TB) of storage space.
 For context, that's about 500,000 photos, 500 movies, or 13 million document pages.

-Learn more about pricing, pros and cons, and whether this is the right cloud storage provider for you in our Dropbox review.
+Learn more about pricing, pros and cons, and whether this is the best cloud storage provider for you in our Dropbox review.

 Pros